NUS-HPC-AI-Lab/VideoSys/README.md

 ![fastseq_overview](./figure/fastseq_overview.png)

 In the realm of visual generation models, such as DiT, sequence parallelism is indispensable for effective long-sequence training and low-latency inference.
 Two key features can summarize the distinctive nature of these tasks:
-* The model parameter is small, but the sequence can be very long, making communication a bottleneck.
+* The model parameter is smaller compared with LLMs, but the sequence can be very long, making communication a bottleneck.
-* As the model size is generally small, it only needs sequence parallelism within a node.
+* As the model size is relatively small, it only needs sequence parallelism within a node.

 However, existing methods like DeepSpeed-Ulysses and Megatron-LM Sequence Parallelism face limitations when applied to such tasks.
 They either introduce excessive sequence communication or lack efficiency in handling small-scale sequence parallelism.